WVUHPC/Introduction-HPC/_episodes/07-compile.md

 >## Exercise: Compiling codes.
 >
-> On the repository for `2019-Data-HandsOn` there is a folder with the examples presented on this episode `1.Intro-HPC/06.compile`.
+> On the repository for `Introduction-HPC` there is a folder with the examples presented on this episode `Introduction-HPC_Data/07-compile`.
 >
 > There you will find a couple of source codes: `example_gsl.c` and `matmult.c` that have not being compiled yet.
 >